-When you walk up to the aquarium you will be greeted by the 40 foot steel bust of a whale breaching and I found it to be a really fun piece of art to see outside of the aquarium, it truly was massive.
+When you walk up to the aquarium, you will be greeted by the 40-foot steel bust of a whale breaching, and I found it to be an entertaining piece of art to see outside of the aquarium, it was massive.

-After paying my fee I made my way in and grabbed a map.
-I was surprised by how small it really was in here, but even with that I still spent a good two hours walking around.
-All of the fish are on the right hand side and they range from jellyfish and eels to sharks and crabs.
+After paying my fee, I made my way in and grabbed a map.
+I was surprised by how small it was in here, but even with that, I still spent a good two hours walking around.
+All of the fish are on the right-hand side, and they range from jellyfish and eels to sharks and crabs.
 Here are a few of my favorite pictures.

-Around the middle of the exhibit there is a 2 story tank with a few rows of seating where you can just sit and enjoy the fish.
+Around the middle of the exhibit, there is a two story tank with a few rows of seating where you can just sit and enjoy the fish.
 I sat here for a while and just watched all the life go by.
-It was nice to be here on a weekday as there was not many people and I was able to have the area to myself.
+It was nice to be here on a weekday as there were not many people, and I was able to have the area to myself.

-You can interact with everything from sea snails to sea anemone here and it was a lot of fun for children and for big kids like myself.
+You can interact with everything from sea snails to sea anemone here, and it was a lot of fun for children and big kids like myself.

 The first exhibit was for a nature photographer and had a lot of amazing photos of all sorts of different animals and sea life.

-Next there was an exhibit on global warming that I found pretty interesting.
+Next, there was an exhibit on global warming that I found pretty interesting.
 One of the most unusual parts was all of the glacier comparison photos that they had.
-I just visited Mendenhall Glacier a few weeks earlier so it was crazy to see how some of the other large glaciers had changed over the last 50 years.
+I just visited Mendenhall Glacier a few weeks earlier, so it was crazy to see how some of the other massive glaciers had changed over the last 50 years.

-They also had an example of the way heat effects a coral reef and I thought that was amazing to see in real life as well.
+They also had an example of the way heat affects a coral reef, and I thought that was amazing to see in real life as well.

-The last exhibit they has been dedicated to everyone’s favorite sea creature, the sea horse.
-I personally love sea horses so I enjoyed being able to see many different kinds, read about their life and even see a seahorse nursery that showed their progress from birth to adult.
+The last exhibit they had was dedicated to everyone’s favorite sea creature, the sea horse.
+I personally love sea horses, so I enjoyed being able to see many different kinds, read about their life, and even see a seahorse nursery that showed their progress from birth to adult.